jwong923/portfolio-R-regression-carprice/README.md

-# Portfolio rpoject: Used car price prediction by multiple linear regression with R
+# Portfolio project: Used car price prediction by multiple linear regression with R

 It is best to open the notebook on Kaggle: https://www.kaggle.com/jenniewong/used-car-price-prediction-for-all-brands-by-mlr